diku-dk/futhark-website/examples.rst

 to pixels on the edge of the image - doing so would result in out-of-bounds accesses to the ``image`` array.
-We will take care to only call the ``newValue`` function with safe indices, but the Futhark compiler is sadly not yet smart to realise this - thus we are forced to use the ``unsafe`` keyword to prevent the insertion of bounds checks that would otherwise hinder parallelisation.
+We will take care to only call the ``newValue`` function with safe indices, but the Futhark compiler is sadly not yet smart enough to realise this - thus we are forced to use the ``unsafe`` keyword to prevent the insertion of bounds checks that would otherwise hinder parallelisation.
 If we did not use ``unsafe``, the Futhark compiler would fail with an error message pointing at the problematic array access.

 Now we can write the actual stencil function, which applies ``newValue`` to every inner element of a colour channel array.
 The